 Volunteers make a significant contribution to school life at UNIS Hanoi.
-There are many ways to volunteer at the School but the best way is by joining our School Community Organisation (SCO) which is made up of all parents and teachers.
+There are many ways to volunteer at our School but the best way is by joining our School Community Organisation (SCO) which is made up of all parents and teachers.

 To enhance and foster supportive partnership throughout the school community in support of the UNIS Hanoi Mission